Does your height really determine how successful a person you are?

 This means having to move and work more for the same rep, at the same weight.
 Besides, tall guys have a larger distance in the joint-muscle intersection, another significant Hercules heel.
 So in the long run, a shorter person stands a better chance of putting on muscles faster.

-But there is a catch, you need to strike just the right balance with the results.
+But there is a catch, you need to strike just the right balance with the results, that potential muscle growth comes with a potential downside.

 There is always a possibility that you will either bulk up too much and look even shorter than you really are.
-Or, you will lose weight and slim down a tad too much – this has the slight advantage that you might actually look taller then.
+Or, you will lose weight and slim down a tad too much – this has the slight advantage that you might actually look taller then, your body might look weak and your arms will look skinny though.

 To offset this challenge, use one or a combination of these;